babneek/sports-player-tracking/README.md

 ## Contact

-For the model file or any questions, please contact [your email or GitHub username].
+For the model file or any questions, please contact babneeksaini@gmail.com.